 2b: Business Case Summary

-Once you have filled in this section with all the required information, section 2c: Business Case Summary will update automatically to show you your business case for workplace wellbeing report summary.
-An example of how this might look once completed, found in section 2c of the spreadsheet, can be seen below.
+Once you have filled in this section, section 2c: Business Case Summary will update automatically to show you your business case for workplace wellbeing report summary.
+An example of how this might look can be seen below.

 HMRC Tool For Workplace Wellness: Next Steps